 How Much Does Hiring a Zantac Lawsuit Lawyer Cost?

 To make our services attainable for all clients, Arnold & Itkin LLP operates on something called a contingency fee basis.
 This means that we never collect any fee unless we’re able to obtain results for clients.
 Our firm will cover every court fee, investigative cost, and any other expenses associated with a client’s claim.
 We’ll only collect an agreed-upon portion if we win a case.
 We work this way because it makes the process as stress-free as possible for our clients.
-Our team knows that people approach us during some of the most difficult and uncertain times of their lives.
+Our team knows that people approach us during some of the most difficult times of their lives.
 Contingency fees enable clients escape the stresses of invoices and bills.
 It also means that clients won’t have to worry about how much time they’ve spent talking to us—we’re here exactly when they need us to be!

 What Are Zantac Alternatives?

 While the risks of ranitidine are still being investigated by the FDA and other international agencies, everyone should stop taking it.
 If you’ve relied on ranitidine to control a stomach acid problem, speak with your doctor to find out what other drugs are safe to use.
 Ranitidine is part of a family of drugs known as H2 blockers.
 So far, ranitidine is the only H2 blocker identified to have dangerous levels of NDMA.
 Your doctor might be able to prescribe an alternative.
 In the meantime, try taking antacids for heartburn relief while avoiding foods and beverages known to trigger it.

 How Do I Get Help with My Zantac Lawsuit?